This document provides information on how to manage Amazon ACM requests.

 - AWS secret access key: user application secret.

-It requires a private certification authority (CA) to create requests. senhasegura only works with private CAs.
+It requires a private certification authority (CA) to create requests.
+At the moment, Segura only works with private CAs.

 - In your AWS account, type Certificate Manager in the search field and click on the first service that appears.

-- On the next screen, find and select the Create a private CA option.
+- On the next screen, find and select Create a private CA.

 - Fill in the configuration fields according to the company's needs.